DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

         <td class="govuk-table__cell">Fitted with UK 3-pin plug as standard</td>
         <td class="govuk-table__cell">Fitted with UK 3-pin plug as standard</td>
         <td class="govuk-table__cell">Charging via power adapter or USB to computer system</td>
+        <td class="govuk-table__cell"></td>
       </tr>
     </tbody>
   </table>
 </div>

 <div class="govuk-grid-column-two-thirds">

+## Higher specification laptops

+All higher-specification Windows laptops are Dell Latitude 5300 series supplied with the manufacturer’s default Windows 10 ‘Out-of-the-Box Experience’ only.
+It is not possible to order them with DfE software and settings.
+They come with a Windows 10 Pro licence, instead of the standard Windows Education licence.
+These laptops ship with Dell Latitude 5300 factory settings and include manufacturer support until April 2023.

+You’re responsible for ensuring appropriate [safeguarding and security settings](/devices/safeguarding-for-device-users) are applied to these laptops before distributing them to your students.
+This may include installing and configuring content filtering, device management and anti-virus solutions.
+We do not include sleeves or protective cases.
+If you need these, you’ll have to source them separately.
+With each laptop order, you’ll receive 5 headsets with microphones.

+To order, look for ‘Persona I - Higher-spec Windows laptops’ in TechSource.

 ## 4G wireless routers